August 1, 2025

 Risks Considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Investments that are concentrated in a specific sector or industry may be subject to a higher degree of market risk than investments that are more diversified.
 Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
 These risks are heightened in emerging markets.
+Small- and mid-cap stocks are generally more volatile, subject to greater risks and are less liquid than large company stocks.
 Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.
+Municipal bonds offer interest payments exempt from federal taxes, and potentially state and local income taxes.
+Municipal bonds are subject to credit risk and potentially the Alternative Minimum Tax (AMT).
+Quality varies widely depending on the specific issuer.
+Municipal securities are also subject to legislative and regulatory risk which is the risk that a change in the tax code could affect the value of taxable or tax-exempt interest income.
 Although Treasuries are considered free from credit risk they are subject to other types of risks.
 These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.
 The commodities markets are considered speculative, carry substantial risks, and have experienced periods of extreme volatility.
 Investing in a volatile and uncertain commodities market may cause a portfolio to rapidly increase or decrease in value which may result in greater share price volatility.

 An index is unmanaged and not available for direct investment.